Katsura Hoshino: Influences

 Hoshino commented that most of her ideas for the series come after falling asleep in the bath for six hours.
 An exception occurs in the plot for second volume of the series, which is based on a Noh play called Koi no Omoni.
 As she works, she enjoys listening to Final Fantasy soundtracks, Dragon Ball CDs, the bands Porno Graffitti, L'Arc-en-Ciel, and jazz music.

 Hoshino feels grateful to the editors assisting her, owing her D.Gray-man's success to them.
 She has also thanked her mother in some volumes of the series.
-The story arc involving Alma Karma proved Hoshino to difficult due to the fact it featured several characters.
+The story arc involving Alma Karma proved Hoshino too difficult due to the fact it featured several characters.
 As a result, this arc set up Allen's departure from the Black Order to feature less characters per chapter.
 She has also commented the series' main theme was "tragedy" but still aims to make it fun.
 Additionally, once she has finished D.Gray-man, Hoshino wishes to make a more lighthearted series.

 In order to gather research for the series, Hoshino once visited New York as she believes the city left a deep influence in her works.
 She also visited graveyards since she never had resources for the series.
 The ground zero of the World Trade Center after the September 11 attacks also left a big impression in her based on the guides' comments.
 Hoshino commented she would rather go again as she did not have much time to stay in New York.